Performance optimization for drift-robust fidelity improvement of two-qubit gates: Experimental Implementation

 \section{Experimental Implementation}

-We tested the POST framework for CNOT characterisation and improvement on the 20 qubit \emph{IBM Q Poughkeepsie} superconducting quantum device.
-Two qubit GST was performed on six pairs of qubits with the gateset $\{\mathbb{I},G_{XI}\left(\frac{\pi}{2}\right), G_{IX}\left(\frac{\pi}{2}\right),G_{YI}\left(\frac{\pi}{2}\right),G_{IY}\left(\frac{\pi}{2}\right),G_{CX}\}$ up to a germ repetition of $L=8$ for a total of 20,530 circuits at 8190 shots each.
+We tested the POST framework for CNOT characterization and improvement on the 20 qubit \emph{ibmq\_poughkeepsie} superconducting quantum device.
+Two qubit GST was performed on six pairs of qubits with the gateset $\{\mathbb{I},G_{XI}\left(\frac{\pi}{2}\right), G_{IX}\left(\frac{\pi}{2}\right),G_{YI}\left(\frac{\pi}{2}\right),G_{IY}\left(\frac{\pi}{2}\right),G_{CX}\}$ up to a germ repetition of $L=4$ for a total of $10\:500$ circuits at 8190 shots each.
 The layout and connectivity of this device is shown in Figure \ref{noise-fig}a.
 We also indicate the qubits on which experiments were performed.
-Using the notation `control-target' to indicate the physical qubit pair used respectively as the control and target of a CNOT gate, we characterised the gates of qubits 0-1, 12-7, 14-9, 15-16, 16-17, and 18-19.
-We then elected to test the POST procedure on the gate which had most recently been characterised, for which the control was qubit $\#14$ and target qubit $\#9$.
+Using the notation `control-target' to indicate the physical qubit pair used respectively as the control and target of a CNOT gate, we characterized the gates of qubits 0-1, 12-7, 14-9, 15-16, 16-17, and 18-19.
+In the estimation procedure, each gate was constrained to be CPTP.
+We then elected to test the POST procedure on the gate which had most recently been characterized, for which the control was qubit $\#14$ and target qubit $\#9$.
 For the germ generation and MLE steps, we used the comprehensive open source Python package \emph{pyGSTi}, introduced in \cite{pygsti}.
 With the tools available, we generated the required germs from our target gatesets, and conducted the analysis of our experimental data.
 The GST estimate from the 14-9 qubits, used hereon in the POST tests, is shown in Figure \ref{noise-fig}b.
 The resulting noise maps for each additional CNOT gate can be found later in this manuscript, in Figure \ref{noise-ptms}.
+In the gateset estimation procedure, \emph{pyGSTi} flags violation of the Markovian process matrix model, typically indicating some form of non-Markovianity in the device.
+Model violation is usually summarized in the form of difference between the observed and expected maximum log-likelihood $\log(\mathcal{L})$ for a given $k$ degrees of freedom.
+A model-abiding $2\Delta\log(\mathcal{L})$ is expected to be distributed with mean $k$ and standard deviation $\sqrt{2k}$.
+For length-1 sequences where $k=737$, our data showed $2\Delta\log(\mathcal{L}) = 2861$, for length-2 where $k=6006$, $2\Delta\log(\mathcal{L}) = 15\:938$, and for length-4 where $k=26\:901$, $2\Delta\log(\mathcal{L}) = 107\:889$.
+This suggests that the device was not totally Markovian, and the estimation not totally perfect.